DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 improving the quality of its services.
-By exploiting personal data, Google not only increases its value for advertisers but it can also improve the ranking of Internet sites, improve the information on Google maps, provide better hits on YouTube, enhance the anti-spam package on Gmail and in general improve the performance of all its related services.
+By exploiting personal data, Google not only increases its value for advertisers but it can also improve the ranking of Internet sites, improve the information on Google maps, provide better suggestions on YouTube, enhance the anti-spam package on Gmail and in general improve the performance of all its related services.